-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 Parts of Georgia and South Carolina were under hurricane and storm surge watches Saturday.

+A state of emergency is in effect in 30 counties in Georgia, and Gov. Nathan Deal has issued a mandatory evacuation order for parts of coastal Chatham County.
+Most of the city of Savannah fell under a voluntary evacuation Saturday.

-And more than a half million residents along Georgia's coast were ordered to evacuate on Saturday morning, reports Johnny Kauffman from member station WABE in Atlanta.
-Meantime, Atlanta residents and others in Northern Georgia were preparing to house evacuees from the coast and Florida.
+Meantime Johnny Kauffman from member station WABE reports that Atlanta residents and others in northern Georgia were preparing to house evacuees from the coast and Florida.

-Irma Batters Cuba
+Irma batters Cuba

 When Irma made landfall in Cuba early Saturday, it was still a Category 5 storm.
 It ripped across the island nation's northern shores, downing power lines, bending palm trees and sending huge waves crashing over sea walls, reports The Associated Press.

-CNN reports conditions were expected to deteriorate into Saturday even as the storm moved away, "but it could take a long time before the full extent of the damage is known."
+CNN reports that conditions were expected to deteriorate into Saturday even as the storm moved away, "but it could take a long time before the full extent of the damage is known."

-Caribbean recovery
+Caribbean aftermath

 Irma has left devastation across the Caribbean, killing at least 22 people (a number that is expected to grow), leveling basic infrastructure and leaving thousands homeless.

-Antigua and Barbuda and the British Virgin Islands are among the worst hit.
+Barbuda and the British Virgin Islands are among the worst hit.

-Paul Exner, an American citizen in Tortola, the largest of the British Virgin Islands, posted a darkened video plea to Facebook.
+Paul Exner, an American citizen in Tortola, the largest of the British Virgin Islands, posted a video plea to Facebook.

-French, American and British relief has all been dispatched to the region.
+French, American and British relief have all been dispatched to the region.

-Damages from Irma were estimated to be $1.44 billion by Saturday, reports The Associated Press.
+Damages from Irma were estimated to be $1.44 billion by Saturday, reports the AP.

-Dutch officials said Saturday that Irma has damaged or destroyed nearly three quarters of St. Martin's homes, leaving the island vulnerable to Hurricane Jose, a Category 4 storm, following in Irma's wake, reports AP.
+Dutch officials said Saturday that Irma has damaged or destroyed nearly three-quarters of St. Martin's homes, leaving the island vulnerable to Hurricane Jose, a Category 4 storm, following in Irma's wake, reports AP.

 Part of a storm-battered region will unfortunately not be granted much of a reprieve.